Generate Segmented A/B Subject Lines and Preview Text for Any Email Campaign with Breeze

 Beyond the prompt:

-Think of these two prompts as your starter kit, not the finish line.
+Think of this prompt as your starter kit, not the finish line.
 The real power comes when you start building a library of tested prompts that your team can reach for depending on the situation: product launches, seasonal campaigns, event invitations, post-purchase nurtures, and so on.

 Combine this with what we covered last week on custom Breeze Assistants and you can create a dedicated assistant with email marketing expertise baked into its personality, feed it your brand voice guide via a Knowledge Vault, and have it ready for anyone on your team to use.